SyzygyZael/syz-rpg-mobs-fabric/README.md

 *Screenshots taken with Bliss Shaders*

-# 🪲 Known Issues & Prospective Updates

-*Next update*
-- Port to 1.21.8

-*These will come in unknown future updates*
-- Different textures for the Crystalline Magmite depending on which biome it spawns in (ie. snowy texture for snowy biomes & sandstone texture for desert biomes)

-**Please report any issues to GitHub so they can be fixed!!!**

 # 🔎 Important Info!

 This mod will only be kept up-to-date on following Minecraft versions: